A reader wonders whether her long distance relationship with an introverted man has a future.

 The second factor that determines whether a person is an introvert or extrovert is how they process their thoughts.

-The introvert typically thinks things through before speaking.
-This is why they may come across as shy, but in all honesty, they are playing conversations through their own mind before saying them out loud.
+This is why introverts may come across as shy, but in all honesty, they are playing conversations through their own mind before saying them out loud.

-That said, because men in general rarely love talking about their feelings, when you’re dating an introverted man– he is even more likely to bide his time before telling you how he feels.
+That said, because men in general rarely love talking about their feelings, when you’re dating an introverted man– he is even more likely to bide his time before telling you how he feels about you.

 Introvert or extrovert, though, no one likes feeling pressured.
 Right?